sarmishra/sarmishra.github.io/about.md

 Hello Everyone,

-I am hard worker and fully dedicated to my work or what thing i do.
+I am a Computer Engineer.
 I love coding and playing with code.
-Iam intrested in `Python`, `Django`, `Mchine learning`, `Big data` and `data mining` related filed so that iam learning it and want do    someting on it.
-I feel more happy to knew new and intresting things and to visit different places.
+I perfer to do hard work and i am fully dedicated to my work or the things  what i do.
+I am intrested in `Python`, `Django`, `Mchine learning`, `Big data` and `data mining` related fields.
+Therefore, i want to learn & do more on this fields.
+On the other hand, I feel more happy to know about new  places and interesting things.
+Also, to visit different places.

 > Thank you ....!!!